reflodark/StockNf/README.md

 # quoteNf
 Simple python quote email notifier.

+The sole purpose of this project was to try out Phython...

 At first config file is loaded afterwards previous settings are restored (restart).
 If you want a fresh start, simply remove the recovery.json file